kucukkgl/it2030-labs/Lab_Asset_Management.md

   - For each asset, change its status to reflect various states, such as "Pending", "Ready to Deploy", "Archived" or  if applicable “In Use,” “Available,” “Maintenance,” or “Retired.”
   - Document each status change with a note on why it was necessary (e.g., a device was retired due to age or moved to maintenance due to repair needs).

+**Adding Software as an Asset**
+- **Add Software as an Asset**:
+  - Add at least **one software product** as an asset in the Snipe-IT system (e.g., “Microsoft Office 365,” “Adobe Photoshop”).
+  - Include key information such as license type, purchase date, number of seats, and the user(s) to whom the software is assigned.
+  - Set any relevant notes (e.g., “Valid until December 2025,” “Subscription renewal required annually”).
+  - Track the software license and usage history within the system.

 **Accessories and Consumables Management**
 - **Add Accessories**:
   - Create at least **two accessories** (e.g., “Laptop Charger,” “Wireless Mouse”) and associate them with corresponding assets.